 Art Chose You

-Surely, there is some version of what I just said that is your Story.
+Indeed, there is some version of what I just said that is your Story.
 You need to flesh it out, make it real, and find the human interest angle in it.
-Was there a life-changing moment?
-Did you overcome an unforeseen difficulty?
+Was there a life-changing moment, or did you overcome an unforeseen difficulty?
 Did you receive an opportunity from the most unexpected source?
 What zigs and zags did your path to becoming an artist take?

-It’s an outline waiting for the twists and turns that make it unique to you.
+Your history is an outline waiting for the twists and turns that make it unique to you.
 Every piece of art you make traces back to your origin story of why and how you became an artist.
 It would help if you never embellished to make it enjoyable.
 By that, I mean don’t hide pain or failures because they are part of being human and are naturally intriguing.
-Most often, it takes time to drill down to get the real nuggets… but it is, oh so worth it!
+Most often, it takes time to drill down to the real nuggets… but it is, oh so worth it!

 Every Piece of Art Has a Backstory

 Up to now, the conversation is about your backstory, which is essential.
 Storytelling for artists goes beyond and delves into the truth that all art has a backstory.
 Read this 2008 interview, Every Piece of Art Has a Backstory, with the artist Mary Heilmann.
 She discusses her formative years in California, evolution from literature to ceramics to painting, and many inspirations, including video games and roadways.

 There is no guarantee your Story will come easy; sometimes, you must dig deep for it.